awaelchli/pytorch-demo/README.md

 jupyter notebook
 ~~~

+This should open a new browser window.
+You are ready to start coding!
-Finally, if you are done working with the code, deactivate the environment:
+Finally, when you are done working with the code, deactivate the environment:
 ~~~
 conda deactivate
 ~~~